wkumari/draft-vandergaast-edns-client-subnet/README.md

    behavior of a deployed method, to further the understanding of the Internet community.

-   We encourage the deployment of means to allow users to make use of the opt-out provided.
-We also recommend that others avoid techniques that may introduce additional metadata in future work, as it may damage user trust.
+   We recommend that the feature be turned off by default in all nameserver software, and that operators only enable it explicitly in those circumstances where it provides a clear benefit for their clients.
+We also encourage the deployment of means to allow users to make use of the opt-out provided.
+Finally, we recommend that others avoid techniques that may introduce additional metadata in future work, as it may damage user trust.

 3. Requirements Notation